httpie/cli/README.rst

 ================    =======================================

-You can use ``--json`` / ``-j`` to set ``Accept`` to ``application/json`` regardless of whether you are sending data (it's a shortcut for using setting the header via the usual header notation –
+You can use ``--json`` / ``-j`` to set ``Accept`` to ``application/json`` regardless of whether you are sending data (it's a shortcut for setting the header via the usual header notation –
 ``http url Accept:application/json``).